ericcfields/EmoRecap/README.md

 4. When done, click UPDATE MARKS.
 5. Run `save_ICA_rej`, which will save the marked epochs so that they are not used in the next ICA step.
 6. Run `EmoRecap_run_ICA`.
 This will automatically run ICA for any subjects for whom the above pre-ICA rejection has been done but who do not yet have an ICA weight matrix.
 This script will run ICA and save the weight matrix in the ICA folder.
 7. After ICA is done, run `from_preart` and supply a subject ID.
-This will load the subject's data and create (or load, if already created) a script for detecting and rejecting trials with artifact remaining after ICA correction.
+This will load the subject's data and create (or load, if already created) a script for applying ICA correction and detecting and rejecting trials with artifact remaining after ICA correction.
 8. Examine ICA components and determine which to remove.
-Specify these in the `ICrej` variably in the arf script.
+Specify these in the `ICrej` variable in the arf script.
 9. Run the arf script and examine the data.
 If rejection does not look satisfactory, answer no to saving the data, adjust parameters, and re-run.
 10. Once satisfied, save the data.
 You will then be prompted if you want to calculate ERPs.